mark-blacher/sql-algorithms/README.md

-# Supplement for the paper - Machine Learning, Linear Algebra and More: SQL Is All You Need
+# Supplement for the paper - Machine Learning, Linear Algebra, and More: Is SQL All You Need?

 ## Structure of the Repository